-Join Tim Grey for an in-depth discussion in this video Assembling from Lightroom, part of Getting Started with HDR.
+Join Tim Grey for an in-depth discussion in this video Assembling from Lightroom, part of Learning HDR (2012).

 If you're using Lightroom to manage your digital photos, and Photoshop to assemble …your high dynamic range images.
 You can actually use both of them …together to make your workflow more efficient. …Here, I have several photos of a horse at sunrise on the beach. …And I'd like to assemble them into a single high dynamic range image. …So, I'll go ahead and click on the first image on the Filmstrip. …And then I'll hold the Shift key while clicking on the last image in the …sequence on the Filmstrip.
 And that will cause all of those photos …to be adjusted.
 I could obviously apply some basic …adjustments to all three images if I wanted to with the develop module.…